 How Does a Silent Drone Help?

-Makes sense, right?
-A drone is a drone, why go for a silent one in particular?
-Let me give you some reasons and contexts for using one.
+Not every drone is the quietest drone, so why go for a silent drone in particular?
+Let me give you some reasons for using one.

 How to Select a Silent Drone for Your Adventures?